 Diet, Behaviour and Spawning

-Norway pout typically feed by eating small crustaceans and shrimps and prawns which live on the seabed, and will also take fish eggs and larvae.
+Norway pout typically feed by eating small crustaceans and shrimps and prawns and will also take fish eggs and larvae.
 Larger Norway pout also show a limited ability to hunt and will chase down small and immature fish, as well as some larger crustaceans.
 They are a short-lived species which can with high fecundity – their maximum life expectancy is just four or five years, and they are capable of reproducing after two years.
 A northwards migration is thought to take place, with spawning taking place in the colder Scandinavian and Nordic waters in the spring.

 Commercial Fishing and Importance to Food Chain

-This level of fishing intensity was utterly unsustainable and recent years have seen commercial fishing for this species taking place on a much more responsible basis to allow stocks to recover.
+This level of fishing intensity was unsustainable and recent years have seen commercial fishing for this species taking place on a much more responsible basis to allow stocks to recover.
 Since the year 2000 catches have varied from 22,500 tons to 137,000 tons per year, which is seen as being within safe sustainable limits.
 Furthermore, the fishery for this species was closed on several occasions between 2005 and 2007 to allow stocks to recover.
 The IUCN now classes Norway pout as a species of Least Concern with an increasing population trend.

 - Scientific name: Micromesistius poutassou